ArtisStella/MENTemplate/README.md

 If succesful, you should see `package.json` and `package-lock.json` appear in your folder.
 <br />
 <br />
-The following command installs express.js package which we will use for our backend
+The following command installs the express.js package which we will use for our backend
 ```
 npm install express
 ```